agilepro/software-craftsmanship/docs/Error Handling/simple-rule-for-exception.md

 ```

 The programmer is expecting line 1 to work, and only if it works, the it should be written to disk.
-If line 1 fails to calculate the checksum, then you don’t want line 2 to execute.
+If line 1 fails to calculate the checksum, then you don't want line 2 to execute.
 You either want a checksum to be written to disk, or you want nothing written to disk.
-What you don’t want, is for line 1 to fail, and for line 2 to go ahead and write the inaccurate number to disk.
+What you don't want, is for line 1 to fail, and for line 2 to go ahead and write the inaccurate number to disk.

-Similarly, if line 2 fails to write the value to disk, you don’t want line 3 to execute and delete the data.
-Or if line 1 fails, you don’t want line 3 to execute.
+Similarly, if line 2 fails to write the value to disk, you don't want line 3 to execute and delete the data.
+Or if line 1 fails, you don't want line 3 to execute.

 Not all code is this direct, but in general each line is written on the _assumption_ that the line before it did its job.